The Shopping Cart Theory

 There is a grocery store chain I really like called Aldi.
 This German family-owned chain has 10,000 stores in twenty countries.
 In the true spirit of German efficiency, Aldi has figured out how to cut down significantly the number of shopping carts not returned to their proper spots.
 All of the carts are attached in a bin at Aldi.
 In order to use a cart and get it out of the bin, a customer has to put a quarter in a slot on the handle of the cart.
 Once this is done, it automatically releases the cart for use.
 When the shopper is finished with the cart, the shopper returns it to the bin, and the quarter is popped out and released back to the customer.
 While this system of essentially renting the shopping cart for use is highly efficient in terms of cutting down abandoned shopping carts, I am not sure if this method could be used as a means to measure someone's character, because it could be argued that the fear of losing a quarter may be more of a motivating factor than doing the right thing for the sake of the good deed.

-After reading about this theory, I initially thought that this would be a wonderful metaphor to use as a character education lesson for our students in convocation.
+After reading about this theory, I initially thought that this would be a wonderful metaphor to use as a character education lesson for one of my SEL classes.
 Then I dug a little deeper into the subject and had a change of heart.